Szhenger/simple-feed/README.md

 * Back-End (Python & Django):
     * Core models include User, Profile, Feed, and Item.
 Users can create profiles and subscribe to RSS feeds, which are parsed and stored as Item instances.
-    * Util.py manages feed retrieval using feedparser, while the schedule and threading libraries ensure feeds are updated daily at 7:30 AM.
+    * Util.py manages feed retrieval using feedparser, while the schedule and threading libraries ensure feeds are updated daily at 07:30.
 * Front-End (JavaScript & Bootstrap):
     * JavaScript handles dynamic content, such as creating and editing profiles and feeds through Bootstrap modals.
     * A single-page application structure is used to enhance interactivity without page reloads.